Interpolating Refinable Functions and $n_s$-step Interpolatory Subdivision Schemes: Examples of -step Interpolatory (Quasi)-Stationary Subdivision Schemes

+In order to provide some examples using \cref{thm:int}, we now discuss how to construct $s_a$-interpolating refinable functions and their $n_s$-step interpolatory subdivision schemes.

-Except the special case $m_s=0$ and $n_s=1$ for standard interpolatory subdivision schemes, the conditions in \eqref{cond:ms}, \eqref{cond:ns} and \eqref{cond:ms=0} of \cref{thm:int} are nonlinear, which is computationally challenging.
-Therefore, it is helpful to obtain further necessary conditions to facilitate the construction purpose through \cref{thm:int}.
+Except the special case $m_s=0$ and $n_s=1$ for standard interpolatory subdivision schemes, the conditions in \eqref{cond:ms}, \eqref{cond:ns} and \eqref{cond:ms=0} of \cref{thm:int} involve nonlinear equations, which are computationally challenging.
+Therefore, it is helpful to obtain further necessary conditions to facilitate the construction through \cref{thm:int}.
 We shall take advantages of linear-phase moments in \cite{han03,han10,han13} to facilitate the construction of $s_a$-interpolating $\dm$-refinable functions.
 For convenience, throughout the paper we shall adopt the following big $\bo$ notion: For $J\in \NN$ and smooth functions $f$ and $g$,

 Now we have the following result about necessary conditions on $s_a$-interpolating $\dm$-refinable functions.